 1.1.4) Pre-bake the wafer at 95 °C for 3 min (step 2 of 2) for a 30 µm thick SU-8 2025 layer.
 Adapt the time depending on the photoresist type and thickness desired.
 Check the manufacturer datasheet for details.

 1.1.5) Load the wafer on the mask aligner for UV exposure.
 Place the photolithography mask on it.
-The mask shows a pattern of circular features (disks) of 20 m in diameter. .
+The mask shows a pattern of circular features (disks) of 20 m in diameter.
 Ensure a perfect contact between each other.

 NOTE: Different manufacturers offer photolithography masks.
 The spatial resolution will determine the final cost.
-Acetate masks provide acceptable resolution (~10 µm) at low cost.
+Acetate masks provide acceptable resolution (≈10 µm) at low cost.
 Chromium masks provide better resolution but are more expensive.
 Adapt the diameters of disks (from the photolithography mask) to the volume of cells.
 Dimensions of disks on the mask will determine the diameter of cavities in the device.
 Small diameters will lead to a low filling; too large diameter will not confine the cells.
 For HeLa and NIH3T3 cells, diameters of 20 µm to 25 µm are suggested.

 1.1.6) Check the power of the UV lamp prior exposition and optimize the exposure time accordingly.
 Irradiate (wavelength=365 nm) for 41.5 s (or the optimized exposure time) at 250 mJ/cm2.